SyncfusionExamples/How-to-show-the-rendered-HTML-inside-the-ToolTip-of-the-WPF-SfDataGrid/README.md

  ![ToolTip display HTML value](ToolTipdisplayHTML.png)

-Take a moment to peruse the [WPF DataGrid - ToolTip](https://help.syncfusion.com/wpf/datagrid/tooltip) documentation where you can find about the tooltip with code examples.
+Take a moment to peruse the [WPF DataGrid - ToolTip](https://help.syncfusion.com/wpf/datagrid/tooltip) documentation where you can find about the ToolTip with code examples.